ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_distributed_depth {#max-distributed-depth}

-Maximum depth of recursive queries for [Distributed](../../engines/table-engines/special/distributed.md) tables.
+Limits the maximum depth of recursive queries for [Distributed](../../engines/table-engines/special/distributed.md) tables.

 If the value is exceeded, the server throws an exeption.